-- 9.2 Signed original Contracts must be forwarded to the Legal team to be put on the Authority's database and stored in the deeds safe.
-Electronic copies must be retained by the relevant contract manager. - 9.3 The following details must be published on the Authority's website in respect of all Contracts and Orders exceeding £5,000 in value at least quarterly: - 9.3.1 the Contract reference number - 9.3.2 the title of the agreement - 9.3.3 the department responsible - 9.3.4 the name of the Contractor - 9.3.5 a summary of the works to be executed or the goods and services supplied - 9.3.6 the Contract duration - 9.3.7 the sum to be paid over the length of the contract or the estimated annual spending or budget for the contract - 9.3.8 start, end and review dates - 9.3.9 whether or not the contract was the result of an invitation to quote or a published invitation to tender, and - 9.3.10 whether or not the supplier is a SME or VCSE and where it is, the relevant registration number
+- 10.1 Following award of the Contract or Order where the value is £30,000 or above, a 'Below-threshold Contract Details Notice' setting out the details required by the PA 2023 and the PR 2024 must be published on FTS as soon as reasonably practicable (whether or not the opportunity was advertised). - 10.2 Signed original Contracts must be forwarded to the Legal team to be put on the Authority's database and stored in the deeds safe.
+Electronic copies must be retained by the relevant contract manager. - 10.3 The following details must be published on the Authority's website in respect of all Contracts and Orders exceeding £5,000 in value at least quarterly: - 10.3.1 the Contract reference number - 10.3.2 the title of the agreement - 10.3.3 the department responsible - 10.3.4 the name of the Contractor - 10.3.5 a summary of the works to be executed or the goods and services supplied - 10.3.6 the Contract duration - 10.3.7 the sum to be paid over the length of the contract or the estimated annual spending or budget for the contract - 10.3.8 start, end and review dates - 10.3.9 whether or not the contract was the result of an invitation to quote or a published invitation to tender, and - 10.3.10 whether or not the supplier is a SME or VCSE and where it is, the relevant registration number

-CP10 Procurement Procedures for Contracts exceeding the Thresholds
+CP11 Procurement Procedures for Contracts exceeding the Thresholds

-10.1 Where the estimated value of a proposed Contract exceeds the Thresholds specified in the UK Regulations, the procedures required by the UK Regulations must be complied with, including publication of the advertisement on FTS in addition to Contracts Finder, and officers should consult with the Authority Solicitor to determine the method of procurement.
+11.1 Where the estimated value of a proposed Contract exceeds the Thresholds specified in the PA 2023, the procedures required by the PA 2023 must be complied with, including publication of the advertisement on FTS, and officers should consult with the Authority Solicitor to determine the method of procurement.

-CP11 Contract Variation
+CP12 Contract Variation

-- 11.1 Funding must be identified before any variation of any Order or Contract is approved in accordance with the Authority's Financial Regulations. - 11.2 Variations of contracts which are below the UK Threshold are permitted without retendering or further approval, provided they do not alter the scope and nature of the original contract and are below 10% of the original Contract value (service and supply contracts) or 15% of the original Contract value (works). - 11.3 Retendering may also not be required for variations of contracts which are below the UK Threshold where: - 11.3.1 any increase in price does not exceed 50% of the value of the original Contract; and either: - 11.3.2 - (a) a change of contractor cannot be made for economic or technical reasons such as requirements of interchangeability or interoperability with existing equipment, services or installations procured under the initial procurement; or - (b) a change of contractor would cause significant inconvenience or substantial duplication of costs; or - (c) the need for the variation has been brought about by circumstances that a diligent contracting authority could not have foreseen and the modification does not alter the overall nature of the Contract.
+- 12.1 Funding must be identified before any variation of any Order or Contract is approved in accordance with the Authority's Financial Regulations. - 12.2 Variations of contracts which are below the PA 2023 Threshold are permitted without retendering or further approval, provided they do not alter the scope and nature of the original contract and are below 10% of the original Contract value (service and supply contracts) or 15% of the original Contract value (works). - 12.3 Retendering may also not be required for variations of contracts which are below the UK Threshold where: - 12.3.1 any increase in price does not exceed 50% of the value of the original Contract; and either: - 12.3.2 - (a) a change of contractor cannot be made for economic or technical reasons such as requirements of interchangeability or interoperability with existing equipment, services or installations procured under the initial procurement; or - (b) a change of contractor would cause significant inconvenience or substantial duplication of costs; or - (c) the need for the variation has been brought about by circumstances that a diligent contracting authority could not have foreseen and the modification does not alter the overall nature of the Contract.

-In any of the above circumstances, an exemption form must be completed in accordance with CP12 to authorise the variation.
+In any of the above circumstances, an exemption form must be completed in accordance with CP13 to authorise the variation.